 We report the results from estimating equation (1) for the dependent variable prostiution arrests per 100,000 in columns 1-2 of Table 2.
-The results indicate there is a 26 (column 2) to 40 percent (column 1) decrease in prostitution arrests from 2004-2009.
+The results indicate there is a 26% (column 2) to 40% (column 1) decrease in prostitution arrests from 2004-09.
 Once we include control variables in column 2, the coefficient decreases in magnitude and loses statistical significance.
 In the top Panel of Figure 2, we plot $\beta_t$ from equation (2) for prostitution arrests.
-Figure 2 shows that Rhode Island is not significantly different from the rest of the US pre-decriminalization, but there is a decrease in arrests post-decriminalization relative to the rest of the United States.
+Figure 2 shows that Rhode Island is not significantly different from the rest of the U.S. pre-decriminalization, but there is a decrease in arrests post-decriminalization relative to the rest of the U.S.

-We also examine the effect of decriminalization on massage provision as well as transaction prices using data from one of the largest online sex websites in the country, The Erotic Review.
-We expect an increase in the provision of massages since anecdotal evidence suggests the Providence massage parlor sex industry grew post-decriminalization.
+We also examine the effect of decriminalization on massage provision as well as transaction prices using data from one of the largest online sex websites in the country, TER.
+We expect an increase in the provision of massages since anecdotal evidence suggests the Providence massage parlour sex industry grew post-decriminalization.
 We estimate equation (1) but the dependent variable is now massage provided (0/1) and log price.
-TER data is downloaded with geographic identifiers, which tend to be defined at the city level (a few minor exceptions include the Hawaiian islands, the Carolinas, New Mexico and New Jersey), so we estimate 43 placebo estimates using the TER geographic categories (where $\alpha_s$ from equation (1) is now the TER geographic categories as opposed to state fixed effects).
-Columns 3-6 include year and geographic fixed effects and columns 4 and 6 additionally control for whether the provider is an independent contractor.
+TER data is downloaded with geographic identifiers, which tend to be defined at the city level (a few minor exceptions include the Hawaiian islands, the Carolinas, New Mexico, and New Jersey), so we estimate forty-three placebo estimates using the TER geographic categories (where $\alpha_s$ from equation (1) is now the TER geographic